-Although the Vahan, a monthly of at Olcott's editorials, I say sincerely, that I have never read anything from his pen to which I have had to take exception, save his protest against the looming dogma of the infallibility of Blavatsky.
-He has lived among east-I have before me the March number ern theosophists so long that he has forgotten that his western brethren are the sons of christian women : that infallibility is just as necessary to their They have already an infallible pope, Bible, science, and Swedenborg ; why "Theosophy is only a more refined or should they not also have an infallible subtle form of materialism; and hence its Blavatsky?
+Although the Vahan, a monthly of the Coming Theosophic Church, sneers at Olcott's editorials, I say sincerely, that I have never read anything from Blavatsky.
+He has lived among east-I have before me the March number ern theosophists so long that he has forgotten that his western brethren are the sons of christian women : that infallibility is just as necessary to their mind as animal flesh is to their body.
+They have already an infallible pope, Bible, science, and Swedenborg ; why should they not also have an infallible Blavatsky?
 It would not hurt their "theosophy."